ghaffaribehdad/Flow_Visualization/README.md

 # FLow Visualization Tool

-A tool to visualize velocity fields, especially for fluid simulation results.
+A visualization toolset for interactive analysis of volumetical flow fields

 # Installation